rust-lang/rfcs/text/0000-rand-crate-redesign.md

 Alternatively, `new` could seed from `thread_rng` or similar, or not exist forcing users to use `from_rng` or the `SeedableRng` trait.
-However, I believe `new` should exist and seed from `OsRng`, since this makes the easiest way to create an RNG secure and well seeded.
+However, I believe `new` should exist and seed from `OsRng`, since this makes the easiest way to create an RNG secure and well seeded. *However*, if `OsRng` is in a separate `rand_os` crate,  should RNG crates depend on this just to provide a `new` function?
+See the *Rand crates* sub-section above.

 ## Generators